 These types of challenges take up much of Daniels’ time, both inside and outside the classroom.
 He is as enthusiastic about creating them as he is about solving them, having taught himself programming and math by hacking video games and reading open-source tutorials online growing up in a small town in central Florida.
 He yearned to become an academic, he says, but wasn’t confident about his prospects.

-“I was worried that since I went to a poor school and my parents were not researchers, I would never have that chance,” he says.
+“I was worried that since I went to an underfunded school and my parents were not researchers, I would never have that chance,” he says.

 One of the great conundrums that has preoccupied him as a researcher is how learning models use the structure hidden in natural data, such as in 1- and 2-D signals.
 Daniels is as keen to understand and build these concepts—whether they involve machine learning, algorithms, or probability—as he is on communicating them to students and peers; he’d like to work in academia, to teach and conduct research in machine learning.